outscale/osc-libcurl-examples/ruby/README.md

 This example show how to make a call to the API that do not need authentication.

 ## Example 2
-This example show how to make a call to the API that need authentication and save the result in a file.
+This example show how to make a call to the API that need authentication and save the result into a variable.

 ## Example 3
 This example show how to make a call to the API whit data to POST.

 # License